GeekBeacon/geekbeacon-docs/docs/gbf_2022/gbf_tutorials.md

 ## 2. How to use the store
 [Video] (https://youtu.be/sBRuOIjK8cE)

-## 3. How to contribue to Open Collective
+## 3. How to contribtue to Open Collective
 [Video] (https://youtu.be/Jgqfxud4fCg)

 ## 4. How to donate to GeeksAbroad